 “They said it was because I’d misidentified three precursor variables,” says Sitlin.
 “But I knew better than that.”

-“Clarise said, ‘Please pass the salt, Bunny!’”
-Says Sitlin, still unbelieving.
+“Clarise said, ‘Please pass the salt, Bunny!’” says Sitlin, still unbelieving.
 “Yes, it was her nickname for me, but we’d talked about never using it in public I don’t know how many times.”

 At first, he thought nobody had heard – but awhile later he saw a couple of the Malinworth people standing at the bar, one with his fingers to his forehead like rabbit ears.
 “What’s up, Doc?”
 Sitlin heard him say.
+“The word was out,” says Sitlin.